 2. Danjugan Island

-Aside from tourists, students and researchers love to come here to immerse with nature’s beauty.
+Aside from tourists, students and researchers love to come here to immerse themselves in nature’s beauty.

 - Location/Jump-off: Cauayan